Haftamu-Hailu/Web_Scrapy/README.md

 Then using the configuration file we can start indexing the data by performing the following command line operation

 When the data is properly indexed we can start analyzing it using kibana

 ## Visualization using Kibana

 ## DashBoard without Filter
 ![](Dashboard1.png)

 ## Dashboard with Filter

-We applied filter to all  visualization components of the dashboard using actor name and the resulted dashboard is given below.<br/>
+We applied filter to all  visualization components of the dashboard using an actor name.
+Here we selected six actors and the resulted dashboard is given below.<br/>

 ![](Dashboard2F.png)

 ## Find top 3 actors each year.